Teodoro Obiang Nguema Mbasogo: Wealth

-In 2008, the country became a candidate for the Extractive Industries Transparency Initiative – an international project meant to promote openness about government oil revenues – but never qualified and missed the April 2010 deadline.
-Transparency International includes Equatorial Guinea on its list of twelve most corrupt states.
+In 2008, the country became a candidate for the Extractive Industries Transparency Initiative—an international project meant to promote openness about government oil revenues—but never qualified and missed the April 2010 deadline.
+Transparency International includes Equatorial Guinea on its list of the 12 most corrupt states.

 Beginning in 2007, Obiang and several other African state leaders came under investigation for corruption and fraudulent use of funds.
-He was suspected of using public funds to finance private mansions and other luxuries for both himself and his family.
+He was suspected of using public funds to finance private mansions and other luxuries for himself and his family.
 He and his son, in particular, owned several properties and supercars in France.
 Several complaints were also filed in US courts against Obiang's son.
-Attorneys stressed that the funds appropriated by the Obiangs were taken quite legally under Equatoguinean laws, even though those laws might not agree with international standards.
+Attorneys stressed that the funds appropriated by the Obiangs were taken legally under Equatoguinean laws, even though those laws might not meet international standards.

 The U.S. Department of Justice alleged that Obiang and his son had appropriated hundreds of millions of dollars through corruption.
-In 2011 and early 2012, many assets were seized from Obiang and his son by the French and American governments, including mansions, wine collections, and supercars.
-The United States, France and Spain have all investigated the Obiang family's use of public funds.
+In 2011 and early 2012, the French and US governments seized many assets from Obiang and his son, including mansions, wine collections, and supercars.
+The US, France, and Spain have all investigated the Obiang family's use of public funds.
 The corruption investigation is ongoing.